 © Wikipedia/US Department of Energy

-The first American entry on the list has more than earned its imposing name.
-The Cray construction has contributed to research breakthroughs at the Oak Ridge Leadership Computing Facility (OLCF) that have improved nuclear power plant safety and performance, boosted drug development, and improved the understanding of climate change.
+Titan has more than earned its imposing name.
+The Cray construction has contributed to research breakthroughs at the Oak Ridge Leadership Computing Facility (OLCF) that has improved nuclear power plant safety and performance, boosted drug development, and improved the understanding of climate change.